-We produce 100% stoneground wholemeal flour.
-We mill English wheat and the current variety is Crusoe from County Durham.
+We produce 100% stoneground wholemeal flour & spelt.
+We mill English wheat and the current variety is Crusoe.
+This and our spelt is grown and harvested on a farm in nearby County Durham.
 We have been very pleased with the bread we have baked with this flour and have had good feedback from our customers.

 The power to grind the wheat comes from Bedale Beck (known locally as Crakehall Beck), a tributary of the beautiful River Swale.
 This powers the breast shot waterwheel, made in 1897 by F Mattison at nearby Leeming Bar.